Hello, class! Today we're going to shrink down and go inside someone, probably a classmate and invade his or her privacy! Brad:

 - The titular character of Chowder once ate a really sour fruit that made his lips pucker so tight that he created a portal that sucks himself into his own mouth.
 He then had to get rid of the pieces of fruit in his mouth, led by "Lord Souron", with sweets and a musical number to get back.

 - There is an episode of Cow and Chicken called Journey to the Center of Cow where Chicken was accidentally swallowed by Cow.
 This is a rare example of when some one was not shrunk.

-- An episode of Lilo & Stitch: The Series where they must chase after an experiment of microscopic size that is inside Pleakley's body.
+- The Lilo & Stitch: The Series episode "Poxy", where they must chase after an experiment of microscopic size that is inside Pleakley's body.

 - Also when Stitch and Jumba enter Lilo's dream to rescue her from Remmy, who would trap them inside Lilo's nightmare.

 - The Adventures of Jimmy Neutron where he and Sheen go inside Carl's body in order to get DNA for Jimmy to make a cure to an illness.
 Of course, there is then the trouble of how you get out...